tad1/Godot-Jams/README.md

 # Godot-Jams
-An journey of my 100 Godot's jams journey.
+A repository of my 100 Godot's jams journey.
 Each jam is self-peaced with a starting goal in mind.

 Rules: